johnbillion/user-switching/readme.txt

 Donate link: http://lud.icro.us/donations/
 Tags: user, users, profiles, switching, wpmu, multisite, buddypress, become, user control, user management, user access, developer
 Requires at least: 2.7
-Tested up to: 3.3
+Tested up to: 3.4
 Stable tag: trunk

 Instant switching between user accounts in WordPress.

 == Description ==

 This plugin allows you to quickly swap between user accounts in WordPress at the click of a button.
 You'll be instantly logged out and logged in as your desired user.
-This is handy for test environments where you regularly log out and in between different accounts, or for adminstrators of blogs with multiple accounts who need to switch between them.
+This is handy for test environments where you regularly log out and in between different accounts, or for adminstrators of sites who need to switch between multiple accounts.

 = Features =

- * Switch users: Instantly switch to any user from the Users screen.
+ * Switch users: Instantly switch to any user account from the *Users* screen.
  * Switch back: Instantly switch back to your originating account.
  * Switch off: Log out of your account but retain the ability to instantly switch back in again.
- * It's completely secure (see the "Security" section below).
+ * It's completely secure (see the *Security* section below).
  * Compatible with WordPress, WordPress Multisite, BuddyPress and WordPress MU.

 = Security =

- * Only administrators can switch to another user.
-Lower level users cannot switch between accounts.
+ * Only users with the ability to edit other users can switch user accounts (by default this is only Administrators).
+Lower level users cannot switch accounts.
  * User switching is protected with the WordPress nonce security system, meaning only those who are allowed to switch users can switch.
  * Full support for administration over SSL (if applicable).
  * Passwords are not (and cannot be) revealed.

-*Translations Included:*
+= Translations Included =

  * Chinese Simplified by Tunghsiao Liu (Sparanoid)
+ * German by Ralph Stenzel

 == Installation ==

-1. Unzip the ZIP file and drop the folder straight into your 'wp-content/plugins' directory.
+You can install this plugin directly from your WordPress dashboard:

+ 1. Go to the *Plugins* menu and click *Add New*.
+ 2. Search for *User Switching*.
+ 3. Click *Install Now* next to the User Switching plugin.
-2. Activate the plugin through the 'Plugins' menu.
+ 4. Activate the plugin.

+Alternatively, see the guide to [Manually Installing Plugins](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).

+= Usage =

-3. Visit the 'Users' menu and you'll see a 'Switch To' link right next to each user.
+Visit the *Users* menu in WordPress and you'll see a *Switch To* link next to each user.
+Clicking this will switch you into that user account.
+Once switched, you can switch back to your originating account via the *Switch back* link on each dashboard screen.

-If you're installing this as a mu-plugin then see the FAQ for slightly different instructions.
+See the FAQ for information about the *Switch Off* feature.

 == Frequently Asked Questions ==